Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Relationship to LS estimator

 \section{Relationship to LS estimator}

-The following finite-sample relationship between the adaptive Lasso estimator is essential for proving the results in the subsequent section and will also give some insights in understanding the idea behind the results on the shape of the confidence regions in Section~\ref{sec:asymp_dist} and \ref{sec:conf_sets}.
-It shows that the difference between the adaptive Lasso and the LS estimator is always contained in a bounded and closed set that depends on the regressor matrix as well as on the tuning parameters.
-Note that the statements in Lemma~\ref{lem:AL_LS} and Corollary~\ref{cor:AL_LS} hold for all $\omega \in \Omega$. \begin{lemma}[Relationship to LS estimator] \end{lemma}
+The following finite-sample relationship between the adaptive Lasso and the LS estimator is essential for proving the results in the subsequent section and will also give some insights for understanding the idea behind the results on the shape of the confidence regions in Sections~\ref{sec:asymp_dist} and \ref{sec:conf_sets}.
+The lemma shows that the difference between the adaptive Lasso and the LS estimator is always contained in a bounded and closed set that depends on the regressor matrix as well as on the tuning parameters.
+Note that the statements in Lemma~\ref{lem:AL_LS} and Corollary~\ref{cor:AL_LS} hold for all $\omega \in \Omega$, i.e., ``surely''. \begin{lemma}[Relationship to LS estimator] for all $\omega \in \Omega$. \end{lemma}

-Lemma~\ref{lem:AL_LS} can be used to show under what tuning regime the adaptive Lasso is asymptotically behaving the same as the LS estimator, as is stated in the following corollary.
+Lemma~\ref{lem:AL_LS} can be used to determine under which tuning regime the adaptive Lasso is asymptotically behaving the same as the LS estimator, as is stated in the following corollary.